Current Research Opportunities

 Conducted by the Alzheimer’s Therapeutic Research Institute (ATRI) through a grant from the Alzheimer’s Association, and the National Institute on Aging (NIA), this observational study is a companion study to the A4 Trial to evaluate the rate of cognitive change in older adults that do not have elevated levels of brain amyloid.

-Sponsored by Biogen Pharmaceuticals, this study evaluates the safety and tolerability of an investigational medicine (BIIB092) in participants with mild to moderate Alzheimer’s disease.
+Sponsored by the Eli Lilly and Company, this study will evaluate the safety and efficacy of the investigational study drug (donanemab) in participants with early Alzheimer’s disease.